d6lts/custom_breadcrumbs/README.txt

   (where tid is a number, the taxonomy term id) will be used.
 Select the types of nodes to include or exclude at the custom breadcrumbs configuration settings page.
 The option to add the node title at the end of the breadcrumb trail can also be enabled on that page.
+There is also an option to append the current taxonomy term to the breadcrumb on taxonomy term pages (defined to be any page with drupal path */taxonomy/term/*).

   In the standard custom breadcrumbs mode, you can provide the titles and paths for constructing the breadcrumb trail on nodes that have defined taxonomy